girvo/fly-buble/README.md

 [![][mit-badge]][mit]

 ## Usage
 Please see the example below.
-Keep in mind this is very new, and I haven't integrated source filenames into the source-mapping yet!
+Keep in mind this is very new, and I haven't integrated source filenames into the source-mapping yet, but everything else should work.

 All options map directly to what's [available in the Javascript api](https://buble.surge.sh/guide/#using-the-javascript-api), and are passed directly through to Bublé unmodified (for now).

+Bublé is a very fast ES2015 compiler/transpiler, that aims for a subset of ES2015 that can be easily and quickly compiled to readable ES5, without munging your code or introducing unexpected performance decreases.
+It does not include a module system nor any ES5 shims, so you're going to want to provide those yourself if required (I recommend Rollup for the module handling, and `es5-shim` is always a good choice).
+Check out [Bublé's documentation](https://buble.surge.sh/guide/) for more information.

 ### Install